AI Agent Factory

 Generalist

-Broad instruction set, wide tool access, flexible guardrails.
+Broad instructions, wide tool access, flexible guardrails.
 Deployed early to discover what works.
 Good at novel problems, bad at consistent output at scale.
-Think of them as your R&D team.
+Your R&D team.

 Production and scale